shabeg19388/WebScrap/README.md

+# WebScrap

-# WebScraped and exported IIITD Faculty Data using numpy and pandas
+ Webscraped and exported IIITD Faculty Data using numpy and pandas